ElvisFern/CNN-Cancer-Cell-Classification-With-Raman-Spectra-Data/README.md

 # CNN-Cancer-Cell-Classification-With-Raman-Spectra-Data

-All the code and files were writtenand ran on google colab.
+All the code and files were written and ran on google colab.

 Data used cannot be shared however you can see sample on the notebook itself.